Associate Professor

 E-mail: cvsrikanth at rcb dot res dot in

-Using state of the art tools of microbiology, molecular biology and fluorescent-imaging, proteomics we intend to investigate complex mechanisms operational in the gut.
-Our lab utilises murine models, organotypic models and human patient samples to carry out these investigations.
+Using state of the art tools of microbiology, molecular biology and fluorescent-imaging and proteomics, our group probes complex mechanisms operational during these illnesses.
+We utilise cell culture model , murine model(s), organotypic models and human patient samples to carry out these investigations.
+We have long standing collaborations with clinicians and experts in the field which has allowed us to create our own niche in the field.
 We have been examining the involvement of post-tranlational modification (PTMs) pathways in shaping inflammatory processes of gut.
-Our recent paradigm shifting discovery, demonstrating host-SUMOylation machinery perturbation by Salmonella using miRNAs has opened up several exciting avenues in biology of infectious diseases and GI illnesses.
-In future we aim to dissect the precise role of PTM pathways in governing epithelial-immune crosstalk particularly in the context of intestinal inflammation.
+Our recent paradigm shifting discovery, demonstrating the critical role of SUMOylaiton in modulation of gut homeostasis has opened up several exciting avenues in biology of infectious diseases and GI illnesses.
+In future, we aim to dissect the precise role of PTM pathways in governing epithelial-immune crosstalk particularly in the context of intestinal inflammation.
 The ultimate goal is not only to combat bacterial pathogenesis but also find therapeutic solutions to auto-immune disorders.

 Dr. Chittur V Srikanth